-Variation is likely to be the name of the game when it comes to SB 18 consultation.
+Variation is likely to be the name of the The California Chapter also offers a study game when it comes to SB 18 consultation.
 Some jurisdictions will have many tribal governments responding to consultation and others will have few.
 One approach may not fit all.

-SB 18 may seem unclear on how long or what form consultation may take, but the ambiguity allows jurisdictions and tribes to develop a customized, flexible approach to cultural resource protection that best fits their needs.
+SB 18 may seem unclear on how long or ambiguity allows jurisdictions and tribes to develop a customized, flexible approach to cultural resource protection that best fits their needs.
 SB 18 goes far in encouraging jurisdictions and tribes to build on existing relationships, with a focus on cooperation that can streamline subsequent environmental review.

-Reprinted with permission from Center Views, December 2005, published by The Planning Center ological Services Environmental Impact Assessmen Habitat Restoration Planning Cultural Resources Management Geographic Information Systems
+Reprinted with permission from Center Views, December 2005, published by The Planning Center

-Thomas E. Smith, Jr., AiCP Costa Mesa • Pasadena (714) 444-9199 • (626) 351-2000 www.bonterraconsulting.com
+Thomas E. Smith, Jr., AICP Costa Mesa • Pasadena (714) 444-9199 • (626) 351-2000